[Feature] Kosmos-2558: Russia's killer satellite that could trigger Article 5

 It also has ground-based electronic warfare systems that can jam communications and radar-imaging satellites.

-Russian president Vladimir Putin's anti-satellite supremacy might be one reason why he would pick space as a theatre of conflict in which to teach Nato a lesson.
+Russian president Vladimir Putin's anti-satellite supremacy might be one reason why he would pick space as a theatre of conflict in which to give Nato a bloody nose.

 The fact the West would be reluctant to shoot down Russian satellites in retaliation even if it could do so might also be a factor in his calculations.